 If you answered yes to these questions, the Master Gardener program could be for you!

-In exchange for training, participants are asked to volunteer 50-hours of time to their Extension office consisting of approved projects by a date certain to be determined, after which the title of becoming a Texas Master Gardener is earned.
-The type of service done by Master Gardener associates vary according to community needs, abilities and interests of the Master Gardeners.
+In exchange for training, participants are asked to volunteer 50 hours of time to their Extension office consisting of approved projects by a date certain to be determined, after which the title of becoming a Texas Master Gardener is earned.
+The type of service done by Master Gardener associates varies according to community needs, abilities and interests of the Master Gardeners.
 Master Gardeners will answer telephone requests for information related to gardening, plant gardens, care for the greenhouse, fertilize/water gardens, clean/weed beds, help landscape the grounds, participate in plant clinics, seminars, or garden club presentations, also attend committee meetings and the association monthly meetings.
 Master Gardeners may speak to local groups and conduct workshops.
 They may help establish community garden projects, work with 4-H youth, schools, libraries or assist agents with news or radio releases related to gardening.
 The Master Gardener Coordinator in the County Extension office decides how volunteer time can be best utilized.